processing/processing-pi-website/content/tutorial/project-synth/index.md

 ### Raspberry Pi GPIO and Processing

 Modern Raspberry Pi computers have 26 pins that can be designated to be an input (receiving signals) or output (sending signals) pins.
-10 of those are shared between other interfaces (I2C, SPI), leaving 16 pins that can be used purely for input and output.
+9 of those are shared between other interfaces (I2C, SPI, UART), leaving 17 pins that can be used purely for input and output.
 Here's a diagram showing the GPIO pins that are not shared with other interfaces on the Raspberry Pi:

-{{< figure src="raspberry-pi-3-with-pins.jpg" width="400" link="raspberry-pi-3-with-pins.jpg" title="Input/output pins (GPIO) that are not shared with other interfaces" >}}
+{{< figure src="raspberry-pi-3-with-pins.png" width="400" link="raspberry-pi-3-with-pins.png" title="Input/output pins (GPIO) that are not shared with other interfaces" >}}

 {{% message %}}
 GPIO stands for "General Purpose Input-Output".
 Please see [this page](https://www.raspberrypi.org/documentation/usage/gpio/) for more information about GPIO pins and their usage.